Read Before You Mail! Guaranteed to Save Time, Money & Your Sanity

 10. Request Hand Cancellation at the Post Office

-You’ve reached the final tip and you’re almost ready to mail your invitations.
-After all this hard work, you want to make sure your invitations arrive in the best possible shape – not torn, bent, or marked up by high speed automated machinery.
+After all the hard work, you want to make sure your invitations arrive in the best possible shape – not torn, bent, or marked up by high speed sorting machinery.

-So how do you protect your lovely invitations from this rough and tumble machinery?
-Request invitations be hand cancelled at the post office.
-This means that instead of being aggressively run through and stamped (cancelled) by a machine, they will be gingerly stamped by hand.
-This is one less stress on your invitations, and their best protection from the rigors of mailing.
+The best way to protect your invites from machinery is to request invitations be hand cancelled at the post office.
+This means that instead of being aggressively run through and stamped (cancelled) by a machine, they will be stamped by hand.

 Hand cancelling is pretty common practice for formal invitations.
 It is something your local post office branch will be familiar with and should have no trouble doing for you; but be prepared, in some cases, you may be asked to hand cancel your own invitations – well worth the extra 20-30 minutes this may take you.